 Student Services help our students develop social, emotional, cognitive and citizenship skills that embody the St. Mark’s Culture of Honor.
 Through meetings with parents, faculty, and students, our Student Services Team aid in our students’ success in all aspects of school life.

-The St. Mark’s Spanish program has partnered with The Language Academy to deliver a special curriculum.
-Highly qualified, passionate and experienced professional teachers pre-assess students to determine placement level in Spanish.
+St. Mark’s Spanish program delivers a special curriculum.
+Highly qualified, passionate and experienced Spanish teachers pre-assess students to determine placement level.
 Language proficiency is grounded in the theory that language learning is an ongoing, long-term process and requires continuous growth of new experiences.
-Students evaluate and demonstrate their progress and their accomplishments by engaging in active speaking, reading, and writing classroom-planned activities such as thematic dialogues, skits, essays, word-games, and role-playing
+Students evaluate and demonstrate their progress and their accomplishments by engaging in activing speaking, reading and writing classroom-planned activities such as thematic dialogues, skits, essays, word-games and role-playing.

 Cultural study enhances students’ cultural awareness and opens spaces for further interdisciplinary study.
 Middle School students attend Spanish class three times per week and may advance to complete high school credits in Spanish I and Spanish II.